May 12, 2009

 Streetcars were the primary circulation system of all cities small and large during the late 19th and early 20th centuries.
 Streetcars not only facilitated growth but influenced development patterns and even social structures.
 Starting in the 1920s, the rise in popularity of the automobile led to the decline of most streetcar systems.
 Now, cities around the country have reintroduced streetcars to "stitch together" revitalizing downtowns and to promote walkability.

-David Wilson from the Chicago Transit Authority will revisit the history of streetcars in Chicago and discuss how other cities are making use of streetcars today.
+In this program, David Wilson from the Chicago Transit Authority revisited the history of streetcars in Chicago and discussed how other cities are making use of streetcars today.

 About the Speaker